Husnain-Raza313/DES-AES-Ransomware-JAVA/README.md

 # DES-Ransomware-JAVA
 A Ransomware which uses DES algorithm for Encrypting and Decrypting Files , developed on JAVA..
 <br>
-<i>It can use AES algorithm for encryption and decryption, by replacing "DES" with "AES" in the code</i>
+<i>It can also use AES algorithm for encryption and decryption, by replacing "DES" with "AES" in the code</i>

 <h3>HOW IT WORKS!!!</h3>